wbszhu/wbszhu/README.md

 #  I'm Lu Zhang(张露)

 ## About me
-- 🔬 I recently obtained my Ph.D. in Huazhong Agricultural University
+- 🔬 I am a postdoc at Stanford University
 - 🧬 My current research focuses on epigenomics and single-cell omics
 - 🌱 I'm currently learning spatial genomics and deep learning techniques
 - 🔍 I'm actively seeking postdoctoral or research opportunities in bioinformatics and computational biology